sparkfish/castpack/README.md

 Castpack is a magical R library that lets you effortlessly import linear models into your SQL Server database.

 Leveraging the powerful open-source [modelc](https://github.com/team-sparkfish/modelc) library, Castpack will transpile models consisting of hundreds of parameters to performant ANSI SQL in mere seconds, and load them into your database in the blink of an eye.
-Just bring your models as `.Rds` files, tell Castpack about your database with a simple configuration file, and let her rip!
+Just bring your models as `.rds` files, tell Castpack about your database with a simple configuration file, and let her rip!

 Unlike other libraries and tools, Castpack was purpose-built for predictive linear and generalized linear models.
 This focus on linear models keeps Castpack lightweight, and allows it to support linear models and GLMs that other libraries choke on.